Curtis Schuster

-Curtis Schuster (born December 9, 1968) is an American former Thai boxer.
+Curtis Schuster (born December 9, 1968) is a former American Thai boxer.
 He was a two-time world champion in kickboxing and Muay Thai.
 Schuster's last fight was in 1998 at the K-1 World GP 1998 in Las Vegas.

 Career

-Schuster built up a record of 13-0 with 13 Knockouts.
-He won the ISKA Super-Heavyweight Muay Thai World title on January 27, 1995, when he knocked out Wade Irwin in the 3rd round.
-Schuster defended the title 5 times, with knockout wins over Lee Hasdell, Valeri Savchenko, Kenny Gale, Branko Pavlovic and a decision victory over Jeff Roufus.
+Schuster built up a record of 13-0 with 13 knockouts.
+He won the ISKA Super-Heavyweight Muay Thai World title on January 27, 1995, when he knocked out Wade Irwin in the third round.
+Schuster defended the title five times, with knockout wins over Lee Hasdell, Valeri Savchenko, Kenny Gale, Branko Pavlovic and a decision victory over Jeff Roufus.

-Schuster lost the title against Jerome LeBanner on June 1, 1996.
-LeBanner won the fight by Decision after 5 rounds.
+Schuster lost the title to Jerome LeBanner on June 1, 1996.
+LeBanner won the fight by decision after 5 rounds.

-Schuster came back with two knockout wins over Stephane Reveillon before winning the ISKA Super Heavyweight Kickboxing World title against Rani Berbachi on May 31, 1997 by KO.
+Schuster bounced back with two knockout wins over Stephane Reveillon before winning the ISKA Super Heavyweight Kickboxing World title against Rani Berbachi on May 31, 1997 by KO.

 K-1

-Schuster made his K-1 debut on September 7, 1997 at K-1 Grand Prix 97' Eliminations in Osaka, Japan.
-He defeated Sadau Kitsiongrit by Decision.
-He later faced Andy Hug on April 9, 1998 at K-1 Kings 98 in Yokohama, Japan.
-Schuster lost by Decision.
+Schuster made his K-1 debut on September 7, 1997 at K-1 Grand Prix 97' Eliminations in Osaka, Japan, where he defeated Sadau Kitsiongrit by decision.
+He later faced Andy Hug on April 9, 1998 at K-1 Kings 98 in Yokohama, Japan but lost by Decision.

-On August 7, 1998, Schuster participated in the first ever K-1 event in the United States at K-1 USA Grand Prix 1998.
-In his first two bouts he defeated Jean Riviere and Jean Claude Leuyer by KO.
-In the final Schuster was due to face unbeaten Rick Roufus but bowed out due to injury.
+On August 7, 1998, Schuster participated in the first-ever K-1 event in the United States at K-1 USA Grand Prix 1998.
+In his first two bouts, he defeated Jean Riviere and Jean Claude Leuyer by KO.
+In the final, Schuster was due to face unbeaten Rick Roufus but withdrew due to injury.
 Roufus was therefore declared the first ever K-1 USA Winner.